See the Expert for Tearing Conditions

 Nasolacrimal Duct Obstruction

 The eye’s tear drainage system collects tears through small openings in the inner corners of the eyelids.
 The tears ultimately drain into the back of the nasal passages.
 Tear duct, or nasolacrimal duct, obstruction can occur at any age.
 It is more common in women than in men.
 Initial symptoms of nasolacrimal duct obstruction usually include excessive tearing, with or without infection of the surrounding tissues.
-If left untreated, risk of infection increases.
+If left untreated, the risk of infection increases.

 Punctal Stenosis